-English 15 Learning Outcomes and Course Content GE A3 Learning Outcomes (G GE A3 Learning Outcomes (GELOs) Students will demonstrate, orally and in writing, proficiency in the Area of A3 Learning Objectives.
-Students will be abl Objectives.
-Students will be able to: Learning Outcome 1 Locate and evaluate sources, through library research, and (GELO1) integrate research through appropriate citation and quotation.
+GE A3 Learning Outcomes (GELOs) Students will demonstrate, orally and in writing, proficiency in the Area of A3 Learning Objectives.
+Students will be abl e to: Learning Outcome 1 Locate and evaluate sources, through library research, and (GELO1) integrate research through appropriate citation and quotation.
 Learning Outcome 2 Present effective arguments that use a full range of legitimate (GELO2) rhetorical and logical strategies to articulate and explain their positions on complex issues in dialogue with other points of view.
 Learning Outcome 3 Effectively locate, interpret, evaluate, and synthesize evidence (GELO3) in a comprehensive way in one's ideas.

-English 1B Course Learning G English 1B Course Learning Goals (CLOs) Upon successful completion of the course, students will be able to: Learning Goal 1 (CLO1) Discuss complex ideas clearly, logically, persuasively.
+English 1B Course Learning Goals (CLOs) Upon successful completion of the course, students will be able to: Learning Goal 1 (CLO1) Discuss complex ideas clearly, logically, persuasively.
 Learning Goal 2 (CLO2) State a clear position while taking into account other points of view, integrating both qualification and rebuttal as appropriate.
 Learning Goal 3 (CLO3) Identify the different kinds of argument and the kinds of evidence appropriate to each one.
 Learning Goal 4 (CLO4) Integrate research logically and ethically; analyzing, interpreting, synthesizing, and documenting information and ideas gleaned from reliable sources.
 Learning Goal 5 (CLO5) Use appropriate paragraph and essay conventions to organize arguments into clear, readable logical sequences that are both coherent and persuasive.
 Learning Goal 6 (CLO6) Control syntax, grammar, and punctuation to develop prose that is readable, logical, and clear.